evanwill/go-go-ghpages/0-prep.md

 However, if you would like to do development with Jekyll on your laptop, it is necessary to install Git, Ruby, and Jekyll.

 ## Install Git

+[Git](https://git-scm.com/) is a [free](https://www.gnu.org/philosophy/free-sw.en.html), [distributed](https://en.wikipedia.org/wiki/Distributed_version_control) version control system.
+[GitHub](https://github.com/) is a Git repository hosting service, a place to store and sync your work in the cloud--your Jekyll and GitHub Pages projects will be under Git version control, so you need the software on your machine.

 - Windows: install [Git for Windows](https://git-for-windows.github.io/) using the default options.
 This will give you Git, Git Bash, and Git GUI.
 Git Bash is a great terminal that lets you use UNIX style commands on Windows.
 - Mac: check if Git is already installed by opening terminal and typing `git --version`.
 If you do not have it, download the official [Mac installer](https://git-scm.com/downloads).